michael-betz/michael-betz.github.io/_posts/2019-04-21-si570-phase-noise.markdown

 I've [re-written the firmware](https://github.com/yetifrisstlama/Si5xx-5x7-EVV_autoloader) such that it enumerates as UART and wrote a python app to set the frequency, avoiding the need for the kludgy windows-only silicon labs driver.
 Also I've added a persistence feature, such that it restores the last set frequency on power up.

-Here's a phase noise measurement at $f_/mathrm{out}$ = 500 MHz, in comparison to 2 high-end RF signal generators:
+Here's a phase noise measurement at `f_out = 500 MHz`, in comparison to 2 high-end RF signal generators:

   * [HP8644b](https://www.keysight.com/en/pd-1000002189%3Aepsg%3Apro-pn-8644B/high-performance-signal-generator-1-ghz-or-2-ghz?cc=US&lc=eng)
   * [HS9001A](http://www.holzworth.com/Spec_sheets/HS9000_Web_Datasheet.pdf)